-Orlando City (1-0-3, 6 pts) will put their unbeaten start to the season on the line against D.C.
-United (1-3-0, 3 pts) this Sunday, May 16 at 8 pm EST at Audi Field in Washington, D.C.
-The game will be televised locally with coverage beginning at 7:30 pm on FOX35 Plus and LionNation TV.
-Radio coverage will be available from 7:30 on Real Radio 104.1 FM in English and Acción 97.9 FM and 810 AM in Spanish.
+Orlando City (10-8-9, 39 pts) heads into their most consequential game of the season so far this Saturday night, battling D.C.
+United (12-11-4, 40 pts) in a six-pointer at Exploria Stadium.
+The match, presented by Walt Disney World, is set to kick off at 7:30 p.m. and will be televised locally with coverage beginning at 7 p.m. on FOX35 PLUS and LionNation TV.
+Radio coverage will be available from 7:30 p.m. on Real Radio 104.1 FM in English and Acción 97.9 FM and 810 AM in Spanish.

 Here’s everything you need to know about D.C.
 United: